 Are you prepared if any of your customers become ill with Vibrio?
 Does your menu have the correct Consumer Warning?
 Are shellstock tags kept with the containers?
 After an oyster container is emptied, are tags kept for 90 days, and filed according to date?
 Health Inspectors are seeing establishments that do not properly keep shellstock tags and records as required by the WI Food code.

-Visit the Shellfish Safety Page (Need to create a page similar to send word doc sent) for information on handling your shellfish.
+Visit the Shellfish Safety Page for information on handling your shellfish.
 Check out the CDC website for more information on Vibrio.